Welcome to the KVFinder-web service!

 To detect cavities in biomolecular structures, KVFinder-web uses the following detection parameters:

-- Probe In (Å): A smaller probe that rolls around the target biomolecule and defines its surface.
+- Probe In (Å): A smaller probe that defines the biomolecular surface by rolling around the target biomolecule.
 Typically, this is set to the size of a water molecule (1.4 Å).

-- Probe Out (Å): A larger probe that rolls around the target biomolecule.
+- Probe Out (Å): A larger probe that defines inacessibility region, i.e., the cavities, and by rolling around the target biomolecule.
 Users can adjust the size of the probe based on the characteristics of the target structure.

 - Removal Distance (Å): A length that is removed from the boundary between the cavity and bulk (solvent) region.